IanMulvany/partiallyattended/_posts/2011-10-07-nature-whiskey-and-me.markdown

 - coasp
 ---

-In my earlier [post on Megajournals][mj] I hinted that I felt that there could be a future in which this business model provided sufficient funds to allow a publishing house like Nature make it's flagship journal Nature an open access journal.
+In my earlier [post on Megajournals][mj] I hinted that I felt that there could be a future in which this business model provided sufficient funds to allow a publishing house like [NPG][npg] to make it's flagship journal Nature an open access journal.

 This topic came up late one evening at [coasp][coasp] and I ended up making a bet with [Matias Piipari][mz2].
 I bet that within 10 years Nature would become a fully open access journal.
 I win three fine bottles of scotch.
 The date that the bet matures on Wed Sep 22, 2021.
 I've just sent the following message to the Editor in Chief at Nature: